autumn-city/yangcran.github.io/_pages/about.md

 # News

++ May.
+2023: "Multi-Granularity Detector for Vulnerability FixesTECHSUMBOT: A Stack Overflow Answer Summarization Tool for Technical Que" is accepted by IEEE TSE.
 + Jan.
 2023: "TECHSUMBOT: A Stack Overflow Answer Summarization Tool for Technical Query" is accepted by ICSE'23 tool demo track
 + Aug.
 2022: "Answer Summarization for Technical Queries: Benchmark and New Approach" is accepted by ASE'22
 + Mar.
 2022: "PTM4Tag: Sharpening Tag Recommendation of Stack Overflow with Pre-trained Models" is accepted by ICPC'22.
 + Feb.
 2022: "Post2Vec: Learning Distributed Representations of Stack Overflow Posts" is accepted by ICSE 2022 Journal First Track.